Khushboo0820/ChatBotAI/README.md

 ## Usage

-1.**Starting a Conversation**: Click "Start New Conversation" on the main screen.<br>
+1. **Starting a Conversation**: Click "Start New Conversation" on the main screen.<br>
-2.**Interacting with the AI:** Type a question and submit; a simulated AI response will appear from the JSON file.<br>
+2. **Interacting with the AI:** Type a question and submit; a simulated AI response will appear from the JSON file.<br>
-3.**Providing Feedback:** Thumbs up/down: Hover over the AI response to access and click thumbs up/down.<br>
-4.**Rating and Feedback:** At the end of the conversation, provide a rating and subjective feedback.<br>
+3. **Providing Feedback:** - Thumbs up/down: Hover over the AI response to access and click thumbs up/down.<br> -**Rating and Feedback:** At the end of the conversation, provide a rating and subjective feedback.<br>
-5.**Viewing Past Conversations:** Access past conversations from the sidebar to review responses and feedback.<br>
+5. **Viewing Past Conversations:** Access past conversations from the sidebar to review responses and feedback.<br>
-6.**Feedback Summary:** Go to the "Feedback Summary" tab to view, filter, and sort all feedback.<br>
+6. **Feedback Summary:** Go to the "Feedback Summary" tab to view, filter, and sort all feedback.<br>

 ## Future Enhancements